Fire Chief: Dog rescued in fire that destroyed Kansas home - NewsBreak

 Fire Chief: Dog rescued in fire that destroyed Kansas home

 HUTCHINSON—Authorities are working to determine the cause of a fire that destroyed a home in Hutchinson on Monday.
-Just after 5a.m., crews responded to...jcpost.com
+Just after 5a.m., crews responded to...littleapplepost.com

 HUTCHINSON—Authorities are working to determine the cause of a fire that destroyed a home in Hutchinson on Monday.
-Just after 5a.m., crews responded to...jcpost.com
+Just after 5a.m., crews responded to...littleapplepost.com

 Comments / 0